scaleset/scaleset-geo/README.md

-Scaleset Simple Geo
+Scaleset Geo
 ==============

-Simple Geo is a GeoJSON compatible framework for working with simple feature data.
+Scaleset Geo is a GeoJSON compatible framework for working with simple feature data.